kartgoel/HydraDocumentation/docs/dataPreprocessing.rst

 DataPreprocessing
 ======================

-This library retrieves labels and correleates them with the plots.
+This library retrieves labels and correlates them with the plots.

 .. code-block:: python